karanshergill/CheatSheets/MySQL.md

 #### Login to MySQL database (Remote Host)
 `▶ mysql -u root -h database.example.com -P 3306 -p` or `▶ mysql -u root -h database.example.com -P 3306 -p<password>`

+Note: Using the password directly in the command should be avoided, as it could lead to the password being kept in logs and terminal history.

 ---

 #### Create a new database